Terms of Reference

 - Three members‐at‐large appointed by the Board of Governors (who need not be Board members)

-- Five faculty* members, preferably including a representative from the Wellness committee, and two staff** representatives appointed by Senate (who need not be Senate members)
+- Five faculty members, and two staff* representatives appointed by Senate (who need not be senate members)

 - Director of Facilities or designate